filegator/filegator/docs/install.md

 - Visit web page, if something goes wrong check `/private/logs/app.log`
 - Login with default credentials `admin/admin123`
 - Change default admin's password

+NOTE: For security reasons `/dist` is the ONLY folder you want to be exposed through the web.
+Everything else should be outside of your web root, this way people can’t access any of your important files through the browser.

 ## Upgrade